 Timeline for acceptance to the Mason LIFE Program

-- Incomplete packets, packets containing reports outside of the 2 year window, packets post-marked after the January 15th deadline, or those missing the application fee will not be reviewed.
+- Incomplete packets, packets containing reports outside of the 3-year window (2017), packets post-marked after the January 15th deadline, or those missing the application fee will not be reviewed.

 - Admission offers will be extended by the end of March.
-If accepted for Fall 2020 admission, you must confirm your spot in the program by emailing a message of commitment to the Office Manager within 2 weeks of acceptance notification and submitting a non-refundable enrollment fee of $250.00 by April 15th, 2020.
-Failure to follow this procedure will result in forfeiture of your spot in the Mason LIFE program for Fall 2020.
+If accepted for Fall 2021 admission, you must confirm your spot in the program by emailing a message of commitment and non-refundable enrollment fee of $250.00 to the Office Manager within 2 weeks of acceptance notification.
+Failure to follow this procedure will result in forfeiture of your spot in the Mason LIFE program for Fall 2021.
 The Mason LIFE Program follows the tuition payment and deposit policies identified by the Student Accounts office.

 The following documentation MUST be included along with the completed application as required by the checklist on page 2 of the application: